Carlosmape/carlosmape.github.io/career/experience/index.md

 Adittionally I took the role of **software analyst** in the product's back-end, to help my project manager to coordinate projects and developments with other departments such as front-end, traffic engineering (data-scientist, AI and machine learning departments), design technical solutions and facilite developers labour.
 In this role I took care of leading with costumer meetings, coorginating back-end developments and doing documentation tasks such as System Architecture designing, tasks supervisions, Test Cases desiging and supervising compliance of the project's requirements.

 ### Remarkable projects and use cases
-Here you are some remarkable projects section to read in deep about my thoughts about the projects I participated in this company and, adittionally, a use case of my proactivity and determination soft skills and another use case of my technical abilities.

 <div class="posts">
     {% for post in site.categories['SICE'] %}
         {% include post-card.html %}